JayAreP/sdp-ansible/docs/sdp_retentionpolicy.md

 ## Examples
 ### 1.
-This example creates a retention policy object named "Retention Policy 01" that retains a limit of 5 snapshots.
+This example creates a retention policy object named `Retention Policy 01` that retains a limit of 5 snapshots.
 ```yaml
 sdp_retentionpolicy:
     name: "Retention Policy 01"